NVIDIA/NeMo/tutorials/asr/README.md

 11) `Offline_ASR_with_VAD_for_CTC_models`: In this tutorial, we will demonstrate how to use offline VAD to extract speech segments and transcribe the speech segments with CTC models.
 This will help to exclude some non_speech utterances and could save computation resources by removing unnecessary input to the ASR system.

+12) `Multilang_ASR`: We will learn how to work with multilingual ASR models and how to train or fine tune new ones.
+This noteboks is based on the RNNT Conformer model with BPE Tokenizers.
 ----------------

 # Streaming / Buffered Automatic Speech Recognition